karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker ps 	--> only running containers list
 	$ docker ps -a 	--> to see all containers (running/stopped/paused/created)
 	$ docker ps -q	--> shows only container-ID of running process
-	$ docker ps -s 	--> shows Size of a running container
+	$ docker ps -s 	--> shows "Size" of a running container
  	$ docker ps -l 	--> latest container created

 objects: